 Injuries resulting from any accident that was not entirely the fault of the injured person, whether they were from car accident or any other form of mishap, are eligible for compensation in the state of Texas.
 The injured party or their representative must file a personal injury suit against the person or people that they believe to have been responsible for their wounds.
 An attorney may be able to help them assemble the requisite information, fill out all necessary forms, explain exactly what the injuries were and describe what sort of compensation they seek.
 The defendant or defendants may choose to settle the suit with the plaintiffs, paying a sum of money in exchange for dropping the suit, or they may choose to take it to trial and allow the court to make a decision.

-If you are in need of an Austin personal injury attorney do not hesitate in contacting the personal injury professionals at Terry & Kelly, PLLC in their Austin office.
+If you are in need of an Austin personal injury attorney do not hesitate in contacting the personal injury professionals at TK Injury Lawyers in their Austin office.
 Let us evaluate your case and see if we can help you recover the justice you deserve.